 - New operating systems (OS) can be tested.

-- For installing a new environment to help developers run development-test scenarios more easily and faster.
+- Installing a new environment to help developers run development-test scenarios more easily and faster.

 - To make a backup of your existing operating system.